Day of the Snakes

 Four Days of Easter from Maundy Thursday to Easter Sunday were known as Piinaviikko the pain week.
 After the reformation in the 16th century Finland became a Lutheran country and Finnish Lutheran church has been often accused for highlighting such things as misery, suffering of Jesus, regression and self-loath during Easter and this has made psychological damage for many older Finnish generations.
 Good Friday was known as Pitkäperjantai the long Friday.
 It was called like that because people just wanted the day to end.
 It was forbidden to laugh, make visits, cook food on the stove or make fire (people only ate cold foods) and parents were allowed to spank their children.

 Good Friday was followed by Easter Saturday which in Finland was known as Lankalauantai (the string Saturday).
 Since according to the Bible nothing special was happening on Saturday it became the witch´s day and it was filled with divination, superstitions, spells and magic.
 Predictions were made to find out who was going to get married, who was going to have babies, how the crop would grow and so on.
-Spells that were performed during the night between Saturday and Sunday standing on a crossroads of three roads during full moon were extremely powerful. moon in the sky In many cultures autumn time is especially connected to witches but in Finland and other Scandinavian countries spring is the time of witches and in the old times it was believed that witches were most powerful around Easter.
+Spells that were performed during the night between Saturday and Sunday, standing on a crossroads of three roads during full moon were extremely powerful.
+In many cultures autumn time is especially connected to witches but in Finland and other Scandinavian countries spring is the time of witches and in the old times it was believed that witches were most powerful around Easter.

 Symbolism of Eggs